Future Farmers of America

 One of the many goals of our Future Farmers of America program is to highlight the contributions and importance of agriculture in our area.
 To learn more about FFA, call Ruth Shepardson, 487-3547, ext.
-236 or Ryan Hudson, 254-6662.
+236 or Bryce Grant, 254-6662.

 What is FFA?